Sales · Commercial

 Over the past 25 years, this area has seen more than 6 million square feet of commercial office, retail and restaurant development, as well as the addition of 2,500 upscale housing units, nine hotels with a combined 3,000 rooms, a marina and 9,000 new parking spaces, according to MacKenzie data.

-The average rental rate for Class A apartments in the city ranged from $1,571 to $3,546 per month, according to a recent report by the Downtown Partnership of Baltimore.
+The average rental rate for the city’s Class A apartment buildings ranged from $1,571 to $3,546 per month, according to a recent report by the Downtown Partnership of Baltimore.

 Joining Rouse on the deal was the firm’s partner, Mark Deering.